Answer a few simple questions to make your document in minutes

 The individual giving control is called the "principal," and the individual or organization receiving powers is called the "agent."
 Suited for Virginia residents, our Power of Attorney for health care is made for use in Fairfax County, Prince William County, Virginia Beach County, and in all other parts of the state.
 All Virginia Healthcare PoA forms from Rocket Lawyer can be modified for your particular scenario.
 As a result of this legal document, your agent can offer proof to medical facilities and other parties that they can legally act in your interest.

-It is fast and easy to give or receive the authority you may need with a free Virginia Healthcare Power of Attorney template from Rocket Lawyer:
+It is fast and easy to give or receive the authority you may need with a free Virginia Medical Power of Attorney template from Rocket Lawyer:

 This solution will often be notably less time-consuming than hiring and working with a conventional attorney.
 If needed, you may prepare this Medical PoA on behalf of an elderly parent, a spouse, or another family member, and then have them sign once you've drafted it.
 Please note that for this document to be accepted as legally valid, the principal must be a mentally competent adult when they sign.
 If the principal is already unable to make their own decisions, a court-appointed conservatorship may be required.
 When managing this scenario, it is a good idea for you to speak to an attorney.

-When discussing the subjects of estate planning and elder care with medical or legal professionals, you or a loved one might hear "healthcare proxy" and "healthcare power of attorney" used together or interchangeably.
+When discussing the subjects of estate planning and elder care with medical or legal professionals, you or a loved one might hear "healthcare power of attorney", "medical power of attorney" and "healthcare proxy" used together or interchangeably.
 In short, they are one and the same.
 That being said, you should keep in mind that it is possible to give power of attorney over matters that aren't related to health care.
 In that case, "proxy" generally is not the term of choice.

 The fees associated with meeting and hiring the average attorney to make a Medical Power of Attorney might total anywhere between two hundred and five hundred dollars, based on your location.
 Rocket Lawyer offers much more than most other Power of Attorney template websites that you might find.
 As a Rocket Lawyer member, you can get up to 40% in savings when hiring an attorney.